Diocese-trees/enhanced_to-do_list/README.md

 The ability to mark tasks as completed provides a sense of accomplishment, motivating you to maintain momentum.

 ### 3. **Flexibility**
 With this enhanced to-do list, tasks can be categorized, sorted, searched, and filtered based on your preferences.
-This flexibility allows the user to adjust the task list to personal workflows.
+This flexibility allows users to adjust the task list to personal workflows.

 ### 4. **Persistence and Backup**
 Tasks are stored in a JSON file, allowing them to persist between sessions.
 Additionally, you can create backups, ensuring that you never lose your progress.